nairda2612/ChipsAhoy/README.md

 To build the index, the pipeline leaves the annotation directory and accesses the genome directory.

-Using the function bowtie2-build, which receives the genome.fa and a word to use as suffix of the index files, the pipeline builds an index of the reference genome, and saves it on the genome directory, under the suffix .index.
+Using the function bowtie2-build, which receives the genome.fa and a word to use as a suffix of the index files, the pipeline builds an index of the reference genome, and saves it on the genome directory, under the suffix .index.

 ### d.
 Sample load

 To generate the samples directories, first, the pipeline leaves the genome directory and accesses the samples directory.
 There, two subdirectories, chip and control, are created.
-Since the number of chips and controls (paired-end sequenced or not) and their replicas can change, two identical while loops, one for chip samples and the other for control samples, access those directories and create as many directories in the chip and control directories, as the numbers of each type of samples, with their replicas, are specified in the parameters file.
+Since the number of chips and controls -paired-end sequenced or not- and their replicas can change, two identical while loops, one for chip samples and the other for control samples, access those directories and create as many directories in the chip and control directories, as the numbers of each type of samples, with their replicas, are specified in the parameters file.
 These directories are named chip_sample_X and control_sample_X, being X the number of the sample.
 In these same loops, the elements from the arrays CHIP and CONTROL, which are the paths to each sample, are copied, in order, to their respectives directories.

 Every sample file will be copied under the name chip_X_Y.gz or control_Xl_Y.gz, being X the number of the sample, and Y the number of the replica.
 Also, if the samples were paired-end sequenced, they will be saved under the name chip_X_Y_Z.gz or control_X_Y_Z.gz, being Z = 1 and 2, because of the two files obtained from the paired-end sequencing.